nerthus-margonem/nerthusaddon/res/configs/README.md

 Contains information of which custom map to use in place (or rather, on top of) normal one.

-If there is a key in current season equal to maps id, it's value is the new map url used.
+If there is a key in the current season equal to maps id, its value is the new map url used.
 If not, `default` is checked in similar fashion.

 #### panel-links